jharriga/hdd_nvme_dmcache/README.md

 'teardown.sh' unmounts the filesystems and removes the LVM configurations.

-Edit 'vars.sh' to match your systems disk configuration:
+Edit 'vars.sh' to match your systems disk configuration.
+Key variables:
 * WTslowDEV_arr  <-- HDD to use as dm-cache writethrough origin device
 * WBslowDEV_arr  <-- HDD to use as dm-cache writeback origin device
 * WTfastDEV_arr  <-- NVMe partition to use as dm-cache writethrough fast device